sonurastogi/Android-uploading-image-on-mysql/README.md

 # Android-uploading-image-on-mysql
-This application simply takes photo from gallery and uploads that photo on remote server using PHP and Mysql
+This application simply takes photo from gallery and uploads that photo on remote server using PHP and Mysql.

 ANDROID APP FOR UPLOADING  IMAGE ON REMOTE SERVER